cdn/runkeeper/README.md

 ## Installation via Composer

-Add this to you `composer.json` file, in the require object;
+Add this to your `composer.json` file, in the require object;

     "madewithlove/runkeeper": "0.3.*"